Anishinaabe Art

 Art workshops we’ve offered and continue to offer include, but aren’t limited to:

-• Winter bark etching
+• Winter birch bark etching

 • Brain-tanning hides